SAP/abap-to-json/README.md

 ## About this project

-This is an Open source version of the standard /UI2/CL_JSON class and its public documentation was previously available on SCN wiki as "One more ABAP to JSON Serializer and Deserializer" from 2013.
+This is an Open source version of the standard /UI2/CL_JSON class and its public documentation that was previously available on SCN wiki as "One more ABAP to JSON Serializer and Deserializer" from 2013.
+The official delivery of /UI2/CL_JSON will continue.
+The Open Source version (Z_UI2_JSON) is your way to contribute and get updates sooner using ABAP Git infrastructure.

 ### Why
 There are a lot of other implementations of the **ABAP to JSON Serializer and Deserializer** in SDN, but for different reasons, all implementations I have found were not suitable for my needs.
 From SAP_BASIS 7.40 there is also **a simple transformation** available for converting **ABAP to JSON** and **JSON to ABAP**.
 It is the best choice if you need maximal performance and do not care about **serialization format**, but for proper handling of ABAP types and name **pretty-printing**, it fits badly.